truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/ConfigMinioEnterprise.md

 To install the Minio Enterprise app, go to **Apps**, click on **Discover Apps**, then scroll down to locate the **enterprise** version of the **Minio** widget.

-{{< trueimage src="/images/SCALE/22.12/MinIOEnterpriseWidget.png" alt="MinIO Enterprise Train Application Widget" id="1: MinIO Enterprise Train Application Widget" >}}
+{{< trueimage src="/images/SCALE/23.10/MinioEnterpriseAppWidget.png" alt="MinIO Enterprise App Widget" id="3: MinIO Enterprise App Widget" >}}

 Click on the **MinIO Official Enterprise** widget to open the **MinIO** information screen.

+{{< trueimage src="/images/SCALE/23.10/MinioEnterpriseInfoScreen.png" alt="MinIO Enterprise Information Screen" id="4: MinIO Enterprise Information Screen" >}}

 Click **Install** to open the **Install MinIO** configuration screen.

-{{< trueimage src="/images/SCALE/22.12/MinIOEnterpriseAppNameAndVersion.png" alt="MinIO Enterprise Appliation Name and Version" id="2: MinIO Enterprise Appliation Name and Version" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallMinIOEnterprise.png" alt="Install MinIO Enterprise Screen" id="5: Install MinIO Enterprise Screen" >}}

-Accept the default or enter a name for your MinIO application deployment.
+Accept the defaults in **Application Name** or enter a name for your MinIO application deployment.

-**Version** populates with the current MinIO version.
+Accept the default in **Version**, which populates with the current MinIO version.
+SCALE displays update information on the **Installed** application screen when an update becomes available.

-Enter the MinIO access key in **Root User** and the secret key in **Root Password**.
+Enter the name of the MinIO administration user (access key) in **Root User** and the password for that user (secret key) in **Root Password**.

-{{< trueimage src="/images/SCALE/22.12/MinIOEnterpriseCredentials.png" alt="MinIO Enterprise Credentials" id="3: MinIO Enterprise Credentials" >}}

 Accept the **User and Group Configuration** settings default values for MinIO Enterprise.
 If you configured SCALE with a new administration user for MinIO enter the UID and GID.

 Enter **Network Configuration** settings.

-{{< trueimage src="/images/SCALE/22.12/MinIOEnterpriseNetworkConfig.png" alt="MinIO Enterprise Network Configuration" id="4: MinIO Enterprise Network Configuration" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallMinIONetworkConfig.png" alt="MinIO Enterprise Network Configuration" id="6: MinIO Enterprise Network Configuration" >}}

 Do not select **Host Network**.